A child figure in a silver gear.

 The sign was also under the basement stairs.
 She hadn’t dared put it out before they got the rod up — if they couldn’t get the rod up or if they took a strike before they got the rod up, they would not be a shelter at all.
 Everyone would have had to go down to the one on Pine Street, or Kelly Avenue.

 The sign was on a sandwich board.
-One each side was a purple pentagon with a black lightning bolt in the centre.
+One each side was a house-shaped pentagon with a black lightning bolt in the centre.
 It proclaimed SHELTER in large black letters on a yellow background.
 It was not possible to magic the thing to light up or do anything else more visible.
 It would attract strikes if they did that.

 She kicked over the plywood board that was serving them as a gate and set the sign in the cobbled street.